August 8, 2018

 On behalf of the Academy of Nutrition and Dietetics, the nation's largest organization of food and nutrition professionals, I write in support of S. 3042, the Agriculture Improvement Act of 2018.
 This legislation would reauthorize and strengthen nutrition programs that promote healthy people, healthful food systems and a strong economy.
 The Academy applauds the Senate's passage of this strong, bipartisan legislation and asks the Farm Bill Conference Committee to reject any amendments that would make harmful changes to the nutrition programs in the farm bill.

 While some areas of the nation have been home to remarkable growth and prosperity, one in six Americans lives in an economically distressed community, including rural areas, suburbs and city centers, and households across the nation are struggling to meet their basic needs for nutrition.
 Despite providing modest benefits, the Supplemental Nutrition Assistance Program is highly effective in preventing food insecurity and alleviating poverty, and is linked with improved health and lower health care costs.
 SNAP helps one in eight Americans put food on the table and keeps more than 8 million people out of poverty.
-SNAP is especially beneficial for pregnant mothers, reducing the likelihood that a child will be born with low birthweight by between 5 percent and 23 percent.
+SNAP is especially beneficial for pregnant mothers, reducing the likelihood that a child will be born with low birthweight by between 5% and 23%.
 Children participating in SNAP are less likely to have nutritional deficiencies, and more likely to thrive and have better academic outcomes.

 Therefore, the Academy is pleased that S. 3042 would protect the integrity of the program, while also making targeted improvements to SNAP for seniors and people with disabilities, and modernizing systems and technology.
 Additionally, the legislation would expand the 2014 employment and training pilot projects focused on high-quality training and take steps to ensure programs meet state and local workforce needs.
 Current pilot programs are in the midst of rigorous evaluations and the results are not yet available to inform the 2018 farm bill.
 However, the proposed legislation would allow additional states to test promising and novel approaches to help establish evidence-based solutions to guide future expansion of the program with the goal of improving participants' path to sustainable employment.